unvt/niroku/NARRATIVE.md

 ## History (short)

 - 2022–2024: UNVT Portable and related tools matured in the community
-- 2025: We started niroku as a simpler, focused installer for Raspberry Pi OS (trixie)
+- 2025 (early): We started niroku as a simpler, focused installer for Raspberry Pi OS (trixie)
-- 2025: We adopted a security‑aware approach (verified repositories, minimal changes) and added practical tools like Docker, Node.js, and cloudflared
+- 2025 (spring): We adopted a security‑aware approach (verified repositories, minimal changes) and added practical tools like Docker, Node.js, and cloudflared
-- 2025: We enhanced reliability with robust download handling, fallback paths for temporary directories, and comprehensive logging
+- 2025 (summer): We enhanced reliability with robust download handling, fallback paths for temporary directories, and comprehensive logging
-- 2025: We tested end-to-end on real Raspberry Pi hardware to ensure all components work together reliably
+- 2025 (fall): We tested end-to-end on real Raspberry Pi hardware (Pi 4, Pi 400, Pi Zero W) to ensure all components work together reliably
+- 2025 (October): Added architecture detection for arm64/armv6l, npm package caching with @latest tags, improved GPG operations for non-interactive mode, and default overwrite installation behavior

 ## Principles